-Managing your Energy and Water costs
+Managing your Energy and Water costs with Sub-Metering

 The first step in managing your Energy and Water costs is to find out what’s flowing where in your facility, initially through a survey or audit followed by ongoing water and energy sub-metering of accountable areas.

-Step one, consider your facility in operational terms with respect to the use of energy and water i.e. how does the facility breakdown in respect of the physical layout, departments and cost centres e.g. admin offices, R&D, production etc. And then step two, do a physical survey of the heating, cooling and water services to establish where it would be useful and viable to install a sub-meter to collect the information.
+Step two, consider your facility in operational terms with respect to the use of energy and water i.e. how does the facility breakdown in respect of the physical layout, departments and cost centres e.g. admin offices, R&D, production etc. And then step two, do a physical survey of the heating, cooling and water services to establish where it would be useful and viable to install a water or energy sub-meter to collect the information.
 At this stage it may be helpful to undertake some temporary monitoring and logging of your consumption to confirm your assumptions in respect of what’s flowing where and hiring or purchasing a portable meter like the PF330 from Micronics would enable you to do that.

 The Micronics U1000 range of clamp-on, sub-metering solutions, is the smarter way to find out what’s flowing where and manage your Energy and Water consumption costs.